CrossRef/event-data-user-guide/docs/data/duplication.md

 The Web source Agent may check the same webpage more than once over time.
 In this case it may make the same observations repeatedly.
 If you find an Event that has a duplicate, or is very similar to another Event made a while ago, this may be the reason.

-## Crossref Event Data tries not to produce duplicate Events.
+## Crossref Agents avoid producing duplicate Events.

-All of the above said, all Agents operated by Crossref co-operate to avoid producing duplicate Events.
+All of the above said, all Agents that use the Percolator, i.e. those operated by Crossref, co-operate to avoid producing duplicate Events.